-Zone diet aims to control the insulin by keeping the levels within “The Zone”.
+The zone diet aims to control insulin by keeping the levels within “The Zone”.
 It also encourages the daily intake of a particular ratio of Omega-3 to Omega-6 fatty acids.
-By doing these, it will help ensuring both insulin and eicosanoids are under controlled, and subsequently lead to good health.
+Doing these, it will help ensure both insulin and eicosanoids are under control, and subsequently, lead to good health.

 The Importance of Proper Meal Time Planning

 It is important to eat all the meals and snacks as planned even though you are not feeling hungry, so as to make sure that you are always staying in the zone.
-Also, you must make sure that you have your morning breakfast not later than 1 hour after waking up, and your late night snack within 1 hour before going to sleep.
+Also, you must make sure that you have your morning breakfast no later than 1 hour after waking up, and your late-night snack within 1 hour before going to sleep.

 The Zone Diet Plan and Exercise